pssolanki111/polygon/docs/Getting-Started.rst

   + a ``callback`` based stream client is implemented.
 See :ref:`callback_streaming_header`
   + an async based stream client is also implemented.
 See :ref:`async_streaming_header`

+Be sure to check out our special section :ref:`enums_header` for info on ``enums`` which will be used in many functions in this library to avoid passing error prone data.

 **A detailed description of how to use the streaming endpoints is provided in the streamer docs linked above.**

 Need examples?
-The github repository has a few you could use.
+The `github repository <https://github.com/pssolanki111/polygon>`__ has a few you could use.

 Creating and Using REST HTTP clients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~